Arthritis and Osteoporosis

 All funds raised go to support arthritis research and the provision of information and support services for people affected by arthritis, osteoporosis and related conditions, including quality training and education programs, community based healthy lifestyle and self-management programs.

-Arthritis Victoria's scope now encompasses more than 100 conditions as part of our interest in the musculoskeltal health and wellbeing of all Victorians.
+MOVE's scope now encompasses more than 100 conditions as part of our interest in the musculoskeltal health and wellbeing of all Victorians.

 The self help philosophy of the organisation has developed into a strong tradition of consumer focused policy and services, actively supported by people with musculoskeletal conditions, members, volunteers and the medical, disability and allied helath professions and researchers.